 As mentioned, in a good many of the standard approaches a theory of truth for a language arises from a prior theory of reference.
 In the present case, it will be necessary to reverse this dependency.
-Our first task, as we saw, was to activate the account of inference so as to provide an application-class for the truth predicate.
-It is now time to consider what its application conditions are, but not before taking due note of an important kind of ambiguity,
+Our first task is to define a truth predicate for fictional full stories in some or other natural language, but not before taking due note of an important kind of ambiguity,

 The Ambiguity Postulate: If a declarative sentence occurs in an FS, it is made true by its occurrence there.
-If it appears outside an FS and yet is true, it is made so by other conditions.
-If has a fictional name in referential position, it is false in contexts apart from its own FS.
+If it appears outside an FS and yet is true, it is made so by other truth conditions.
+Of course, if has a fictional name in referential position, it is false in contexts apart from its own FS.